simeonreusch/fpbot/README.md

 4. ztffps requires an environment variable so it knows where to store the data.
 Include a line in your .bashrc or .zshrc like ```export ZTFDATA='/absolute/path/to/ZTF-data-folder/'```.
 If you don't need AMPEL access, you are done!

+---

+5. If you want AMPEL for alert data (you don't have to!), you have to install the AMPEL requirements (and of course have credentials for AMPEL) with ```git clone https://github.com/simeonreusch/ztffps``` and then ```cd ztffps``` as well as ```pip3 install . -r ampel_requirements.txt```.

-5. If you are using an AMPEL connection and are planning to run ztffps on a headless system which does not provide the luxury of a systemwide keychain, please add ```export ZTFHUB_MODE='HEADLESS'``` to your .bashrc or .zshrc.
+6. If you are using an AMPEL connection and are planning to run ztffps on a headless system which does not provide the luxury of a systemwide keychain, please add ```export ZTFHUB_MODE='HEADLESS'``` to your .bashrc or .zshrc.
 The pipeline will then uses ztfquery's base64 obfuscated password storage.

-6. If you want AMPEL for alert data (you don't have to!), you have to install the AMPEL requirements (and of course have credentials for AMPEL) with ```git clone https://github.com/simeonreusch/ztffps``` and then ```cd ztffps``` as well as ```pip3 install . -r ampel_requirements.txt```.

 ## ALTERNATIVE: Use Docker container
 ztffps comes shipped with a Dockerfile and a docker-compose.yml.
 Use them to build the docker container (this includes all dependencies as well as a MongoDB instance).
 Note: You have to provide a .ztfquery file in the ztffps directory containing access data for ztfquery (see [ztfquery](https://github.com/mickaelrigault/ztfquery) or [ztflc](https://github.com/mickaelrigault/ztfquery) for details).